CDTC Reopening Statement

 City of Troy:

-- Please check with your local government about other local parking and transportation changes.
+Check with your local government for updates on local parking and transportation policy changes.

 Other Transportation Information

-- Please wear a mask or face covering when using crowded sidewalks and trails.
+- Wear a mask or face covering when using crowded sidewalks and trails.
 Keep 6 feet of distance between you and other pedestrians, runners, and bicyclists on the trail.
 For more information on where you can find a trail visit the Maps page on the CDTC website.

 Resources for Local Governments & Businesses in the Capital Region

-- New York Conference of Mayors Extension of Changes to Open Meetings Law factsheet.
+- New York Conference of Mayors Meetings and Public Meetings guidance.

 - Cornell Local Roads Program has numerous resources for local government agencies operating and maintaining local roads and bridges.
 They are also offering regular webinar trainings.